2nd NYPD officer dies, days after Harlem shooting

 “He cared about people and the community,” Zakirova said, adding that he was particularly interested in finding different and innovative ways in improving relationships between police and the neighborhoods they patrolled.

+The head of the city’s largest police union, the Police Benevolent Association, said Tuesday “True heroes never die” and that Mora will “live on in the heart of every New York City police officer from this day forward.”

+“We are called upon to put ourselves between evil and the good people of this city,” PBA President Patrick Lynch said in a statement.
+“Police Officer Mora showed us what it means to carry out our mission with courage, skill and humanity.”

-The slayings came in Mayor Eric Adams’s first weeks on the job.
-The Democrat, a former police captain, campaigned partly on a promise to improve public safety.
-On Monday, he unveiled what he called his “Blueprint to End Gun Violence.”
+The officers’ deaths came in Mayor Eric Adams’s first weeks on the job, part of a string of violence that has frayed nerves and put pressure on the Democrat to take action.
+Adams, a former police captain, campaigned partly on a promise to improve public safety and on Monday unveiled what he called his “Blueprint to End Gun Violence.”

 The multi-pronged strategy includes searching travelers for illegal guns, getting courts moving again after pandemic slowdowns and pushing lawmakers to give judges more leeway to hold potentially violent defendants without bail.